WASdev/sample.ejb/README.md

 1. Clone this project and import into Eclipse as an 'Existing Maven Project'.
 2. Right-click the project and select **Run As > Maven Clean**.
 3. Right-click the project and select **Run As > Maven Install**.
-4. Right-click the project and select **Run As > Maven Build...** then run the goal `liberty:run-server`.
+4. Right-click the project and select Run As -> Run on Server.
 5. You should see the following in the console: `Application EJBSample started in XX.XX seconds.`

 ## Running with Maven

-This project can be built with [Apache Maven](http://maven.apache.org/).
-The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
+This project can be built with Apache Maven.
+The project uses Liberty Maven Plug-in to automatically download and install Liberty with Java EE7 Web Profile runtime from Maven Central.
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven: